atlj/react-native-background-remover/README.md

 const backgroundRemovedImageURI = removeBackground(imageURI);
 ```

+> Note: You need to use a real device on iOS to use this package.
+Otherwise, it will throw a warning and return the original image.
+You can still use an emulator on Android.

+> Note: This only works with iOS 15 and above.
+Otherwise, you will get an error.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.